nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 than needed.
 Complexity for cyber security and privacy arise when information needs to be shared or must be made accessible by some digital device.
-The world where information was only available in physical archives is long gone.
+The world where information was only available in physical archives are long gone.
 The focus from physical information security is shifted to cyber information security.
 But be aware: Crucial principles of centuries of physical information protection are still valuable today.
 Especially principles related to the intangible soft